 In Alaska, landlords cannot use a no-pet policy or breed restriction as grounds to deny a tenant’s request for an emotional support animal (ESA).
 Under the Fair Housing Act (FHA), ESA owners are entitled to reasonable accommodations, regardless of the property’s pet restrictions.
 Similarly, personal prejudice or a lack of understanding about ESA regulations cannot justify denying an ESA application.
 Landlords are required to provide compliant accommodations to tenants with legitimate ESA needs, ensuring equal access to housing for those who rely on emotional support animals for their well-being.

-ESA Documentation Alaska
+Valid ESA Documentation in Alaska - Legitimate ESA Letters

 Tenants need valid documents to apply for accommodation under an ESA in Alaska.
 This must be an ESA letter signed by a licensed mental health professional, including a therapist or psychiatrist.
 The letter should state that the tenant has a mental illness and the ESA is providing emotional assistance as needed.